-HR-wise, the place of a great leader is in the bottom of an org-chart.
+HR-wise, the place of a great leader is at the bottom of an org-chart.
 A corner stone on top of which a team can be built.

 A great leader at the bottom:

-- recognizes that the companies employees are the front line of the business's and gives them corresponding responsibilities and credit
+- recognizes that employees are the front line of the business and gives them corresponding responsibilities and credit.

-- hires better people than himself or herself to do each value-add function
+- hires people better than himself or herself to lead each value-add function.

 - maintains a super high level of motivation and performance by providing objectives and feedback that make each person in the company the frontier of growth.

 - recognizes that a job fit depends on the person, the function and the specific present objectives of the company.
-It is not personal, but sometimes certain employees need to go
+It is not personal, but sometimes certain employees need to go.

-- acts as an internal consultant, not vested in any scared cows, who only wants to help making better decisions.
-The consultant leader fights for structure, not for a particular solution.
-The consultant leader is fair and balanced.
-The consultant leader helps iterate the current company into a future vision
+- acts as an internal champion who is not vested in any scared cows but rather only wants to help making better decisions.
+A leader fights for structure, not for a particular solution.

 I personally have a hard time not jumping into every discussion and Leading from the bottom.
 I tend to micromanage at the slightest doubt that someone may not be on top of his or her game.
-It's a work in progress for me, though I think I have made some progress.
-I now surround myself of people who are more experienced, and act much quicker when I don't see that, by changing roles and people.
+It's a work in progress for me.